VAR-MATH: Probing True Mathematical Reasoning in LLMS via Symbolic Multi-Instance Benchmarks: Introduction

 However, alongside this progress, a growing body of evidence has raised concerns about what these gains truly represent.
-Recent studies have shown that models trained with flawed or even adversarial reward signals can still achieve surprisingly strong results on standard mathematical benchmarks~\cite{shao2025spurious}.
-For example, rewards based purely on output format (e.g., the presence of expressions) can lead to improved scores regardless of correctness.
-Even more strikingly, models trained with random or inverted rewards have demonstrated non-trivial performance gains.
-These counterintuitive findings give rise to a fundamental question: \emph{Are RL-trained LLMs genuinely learning to reason, or are they merely exploiting superficial patterns embedded in benchmark datasets?} If benchmark success can be achieved without correctness, then current evaluation protocols may not be measuring true reasoning ability.
-This calls into question the validity of benchmark-driven progress and urges a reevaluation of what existing metrics actually assess.
+Recent studies have shown that models trained with flawed or even adversarial reward signals can still achieve surprisingly strong results on standard mathematical benchmarks~\citep{shao2025spurious}.
+For example, rewards based purely on output format (e.g., the presence of expressions) can lead to improved scores regardless of correctness, and even models trained with random or inverted rewards have demonstrated non-trivial performance gains.
+These counterintuitive findings converge on a fundamental question: \emph{Are RL-trained LLMs genuinely learning to reason, or are they merely exploiting superficial patterns embedded in benchmark datasets?} If benchmark success can be achieved without correctness, then current evaluation protocols may not be measuring true reasoning ability, which in turn calls into question the validity of benchmark-driven progress and highlights the need to reconsider what existing metrics actually assess.

 At the core of this issue lies a structural limitation in how benchmarks are constructed.
 Most mathematical reasoning benchmarks present each problem as a single, fixed numerical instance.
 While this simplifies evaluation, it introduces two critical vulnerabilities.
 First, \emph{benchmark contamination} is increasingly unavoidable.
-Many widely used datasets, such as AMC23 and AIME24, are sourced from public math competitions.
-Given the breadth of pretraining corpora, it is highly likely that some problems (or closely related variants) have appeared in training data, thus confounding evaluations with memorization effects.
-Second, \emph{evaluation instability} arises from reliance on single-instance assessments.
-Many competition-style math problems yield simple numeric answers (e.g., 0 or 1), enabling models to succeed through statistical priors, guesswork, or shallow heuristics.
-This makes it difficult to discern genuine problem-solving ability from pattern exploitation.
+Many widely used datasets, such as AMC23 and AIME24\&25, are sourced from public math competitions.
+Given the breadth of pretraining corpora, it is highly likely that some problems (or closely related variants) have appeared in training data, thereby confounding evaluations with memorization effects.
+Second, \emph{evaluation instability} follows from the reliance on single-instance assessments.
+Since many competition-style math problems yield simple numeric answers (e.g., 0 or 1), models can often succeed through statistical priors, guesswork, or shallow heuristics rather than genuine reasoning.
+As a result, it becomes difficult to distinguish true problem-solving ability from superficial pattern exploitation.